 As described above, GASB 67 and GASB 68 require the Total Pension Liability to be determined based on the benefit terms in effect at the Measurement Date.
 Any changes to benefit terms that occurs after that date are reflected in amounts reported for the subsequent Measurement Date.
 However, Paragraph 80f of GASB 68 requires employers to briefly describe any changes between the Measurement Date and the employer's reporting date that are expected to have a significant effect on the employer's share of the collective Net Pension Liability, along with an estimate of the resulting change, if available.

-There are no changes subsequent to the June 30, 2020 Measurement Date that meet this requirement.
+There are no changes subsequent to the June 30, 2019 Measurement Date that meet this requirement and thus would require a brief description under the GASB standard.